Do you consider yourself a chicken person?

 However, the light at the end of this tunnel is that even though this disease is a bacteria it only travels through contaminated water, other contaminated birds, and surfaces that have been contaminated with the bacteria.

-So if you keep your chickens protected from other random chickens and keep their coop and water clean they should be safe from this disease.
+If you keep your chickens protected from other random chickens and keep their coop and water clean they should be safe from this disease.

 6. Marek’s Disease